- Get involved

 The Livable Centers Initiative, or LCI, is a program of the Atlanta Regional Commission that helps local governments plan and build transportation projects that take land use into account, creating places where people have transportation options that don't solely revolve around driving.
-Getting involved in an LCI study in your area can be a terrific way to ensure projects take the needs of bike riders into account.
+Getting involved in a study in your area can be a terrific way to ensure projects take the needs of bike riders into account.
 Meetings are held during the evening over a period of a few months, making it a good short-term advocacy project.
 Find out more at www.atlantaregional.com.